-A new Active Traffic Management strategy called Hard Shoulder Running (HSR) is planned for the I-670 and I-270 corridor in Columbus.
-The Ohio Department of Transportation (ODOT) HSR pilot project is aimed at improving traffic flow in this area during the afternoon peak hours.
-B&N is leading a team to design and implement the HSR and additional modifications to the existing interchange.
+An innovative Active Traffic Management strategy called Hard Shoulder Running (HSR) is helping combat traffic congestion on the I-670 corridor in Columbus, Ohio.
+The first of its kind in the state, the Ohio Department of Transportation (ODOT) HSR pilot project – the SmartLane – is improving traffic flow in the area during peak hours.
+B&N led the design and implementation of the HSR, along with significant modifications to the existing I-670 and I-270 interchange.

-HSR uses the shoulder to provide an additional lane during peak travel hours.
-This approach is less expensive than other options, such as road widening, because it uses the existing roadway infrastructure.
-Currently, there are only 10 active HSR corridors in the United States.
+HSR temporarily uses the shoulder to provide an additional travel lane during peak congestion hours.
+The approach is less expensive than other options, such as traditional road widening, because it uses much more of the existing roadway infrastructure.
+ODOT’s HSR project is only the 14th in the country.

-Intelligent Transportation System (ITS) technology, including Dynamic Message Signs (DMS) and Closed Circuit TVs, will be used to communicate with the Traffic Management Center (TMC).
-The TMC personnel will monitor the HSR system, including DMS messages, to inform motorists of changes in lane usage and variable speed limits.
-This will help harmonize the speeds across all lanes to improve traffic flow and safety.
+Intelligent Transportation System (ITS) technology, including 11 Dynamic Message Signs (DMS) and 46 Closed-Circuit Televisions (CCTVs), are used to communicate with the Traffic Management Center (TMC).
+Trained TMC personnel use this information to determine when traffic is slowing down enough to open the SmartLane.
+They use DMS messages to inform motorists of changes in lane usage, variable speed limits, and any emergent information such as an accident or stopped vehicle.
+This helps harmonize the speeds across all lanes to improve the traffic flow and safety.

-Before the capacity improvements from the HSR can be fully realized, modifications must be made to fix the current bottleneck on I-670 at I-270.
-The weave segment along I-270 north, immediately north of the interchange, operates poorly and causes traffic to back up into the interchange and the I-670 corridor.
-To resolve this, problematic weaving movements will be eliminated by braiding critical ramps in the interchange which will help improve traffic flow and safety issues.
+Before the capacity improvements from the SmartLane could be fully realized, modifications were necessary to fix the bottleneck on I-270 at the I-670 interchange.
+The weave segment along I-270 north, immediately north of the interchange, operated poorly and caused traffic to back up into the I-670 corridor.
+To resolve this, problematic weaving movements were eliminated by braiding critical ramps in the interchange to help improve traffic flow and resolve safety issues.